japl-lang/japl/README.md

 ## Running the build script

 As a next step, you need to run the build script.
-This will generate the required configuration files, compile the JAPL runtime and run tests (when we'll actually have some tests).
+This will generate the required configuration files, compile the JAPL runtime and run tests.
 There are some options that can be tweaked with command-line options, for more information, run `python3 build.py --help`.